 Custom images in your local project.

-Images that are available when you create instances through other Google Cloud Platform services, such as App Engine, Kubernetes Engine, or Cloud SQL.
+Images that are available when you create instances through other Google Cloud Platform services.

 Image files in Google Cloud Storage buckets.